diegomarquez/game-builder/README.md

 -----------------------------------

-#### Status: v1 of examples is complete.
-Working on v2, which should me them a little less verbose.
+#### Status: v1 of examples is complete. v2, should be a little less verbose.

 -----------------------------------